nickytonline/www.nickyt.co/src/pages/uses.md

 - [Figma](https://www.figma.com/) - Design collaboratively on the web
 - [Loopback](https://rogueamoeba.com/loopback/) - Great for virtual audio sources
 - [CleanMyMac X](https://macpaw.com/cleanmymac) - A suite of utilities for keeping your Mac in tip top shape.
+- [Camo](https://reincubate.com/camo/) - Use your mobile devices as cameras for your OS.

 ## CLIs